-Hi folks.
-It is December 28th, almost the end of the year and I've had the last week off just hanging out with my partner and our son, which probably sounds more idyllic than it's actually been.
-I mean, don't get me wrong, it's great to have had this time together and we've had some lovely times going for walks and watching movies together.
-But please don't create a picture-perfect version of my life in your head and use that against whatever your reality is because we're so prone to doing that, right?
-The whole compare and despair thing.
+I have had the last week off just hanging out with my partner and our son, which probably sounds more idyllic than it's actually been.
+I mean don't get me wrong, it's great to have had this time together and we've had some lovely times going for walks and watching movies together.
+But please don't create a picture-perfect version of my life in your head and use that against whatever your reality is because we're so prone to doing that, the whole compare and despair thing.

 And so many of you tell me over Instagram that it's such a relief for you to hear that I have challenges in my life.
-And I totally get that, because let's be real, what we see on our feed is totally curated.
-Which is why I always like to keep it real with you by being transparent.
+And I totally get that because let's be real, what we see on our feed is totally curated which is why I always like to keep it real with you by being transparent.
 My family is amazing, I love them to bits, but life is always 50/50.
 Half the time it's great, half the time it's not.
 And that's just how life goes, including mine.

 One of the things I have really loved these past few weeks is that my partner and I have been watching The West Wing.
 We've actually been rewatching it and I really love The West Wing.
 The characters and the actors who play them are so on point.
-And the humor is really quick, and I find it really interesting and highly engaging.
-Although I've watched most of the episodes several times, I haven't watched all of the final season yet.
-So, I have that to look forward to.
+And the humour is really quick, and I find it really interesting and highly engaging.
+But although I've watched most of the episodes several times, I haven't watched all of the final season yet, so, I have that to look forward to.

 And of course, New Year's is around the corner.
-I have to admit I've never really been into New Year's celebrations.
-My experience of going out on

-New Year's Eve is queuing for a long time to get into a venue.
+I have to admit that I have never really been into New Year's celebrations.
+My experience of going out on New Year's Eve is queuing for a long time to get into a venue.
 Queuing up a long time at the bar.
 Spending a lot of money.
-Having an average time, right?
+Having an average time.
 There's so much hype about it and it never lives up to that in my experience.
-And then struggling to get home.
-Not because of inebriation, well, sometimes because of inebriation, but often because it's just hard to get transport to get home on New Year's Eve.
+And then struggling to get home not because of inebriation, well, sometimes because of inebriation, but often because it's just hard to get transport to get home on New Year's Eve.